Phil Hearn: Blogger, Writer & Founder of MRDC Software Ltd.

 Using Triple-S as an intermediary

-There are some key tools at hand to help you.
-There is a free Quantum to Triple-S conversion program available on the Triple-S website at http://www.triple-s.org/software/utilities/.
-This allows you to convert a project to Triple-S so that you can import it using a free utility into MRDCL script.
-MRDCL’s unique design means that you can read old data, Quantum variables in this case, alongside new data, which may be in a different format.
-The advantage of this approach is that you can export Quantum variables exactly as they are without worrying about complex logic, data recoding or any other programmatic manipulation of data.
+A free Quantum to Triple-S conversion program is available on the Triple-S website using this link –http://www.triple-s.org/software/utilities/.
+This allows you to convert a project to Triple-S and use MRDCL Central to import the project.
+MRDCL’s unique design means you can read old data, Quantum variables in this case, alongside new data, which may be in a different format.
+The advantage of this approach is that you can export Quantum variables precisely as they are without worrying about complex logic, data recoding or any other programmatic data manipulation.

 Compatibility of Quantum data in MRDCL

-If you decide not to make the conversion via Triple-S, you can use raw Quantum data within MRDCL exactly as it stands.
+If you decide not to convert via SPSS or Triple-S, you can use raw Quantum data within MRDCL.
 Quantum supports its own binary data format as well as reading ASCII data.
-If you want to read raw data from Quantum, the only thing you will need to do is give the files a suitable file extension as MRDCL recognises file types by their file extension (it does detect most errors if you give the wrong file extension).
-The disadvantage of using the raw data is that any complex logic will need to be transferred to MRDCL script, but this may not be a major consideration for many projects.
+If you want to read raw data from Quantum, you only need to give the files the required file extension, as MRDCL recognises file types by their file extension (it detects most errors if you use the wrong file extension).
+The disadvantage of using the raw data is that any complex logic will need to be transferred to the MRDCL script, but this may not be a significant consideration for many projects.

 File naming conventions

-Quantum binary data needs a .cbe file extension and ASCII data needs a .asc file extension.
+Quantum binary data needs a .cbe file extension, and ASCII data needs a .asc file extension.
+Other than that, the data files used with Quantum can be used without changes.
 Strictly, MRDCL will treat any unrecognised file type as ASCII, but it will ask you to confirm that it is ASCII each time you run with the data file, so it is better to rename it with a .asc file extension.

 The time staff take to convert from Quantum to MRDCL

 Anyone who can master Quantum can master MRDCL.
-They are two scripting languages that both have good set of tools for dealing with more or less any market research data and tabulation needs.
-Understanding what is needed and the disciplines of being a good market research analyst are the most important attributes.
+They are two scripting languages with many tools for dealing with more or less any market research data and tabulation needs.
+The most important attributes are understanding what is needed and the disciplines of being a good market research analyst.

 The real questions